CSS

 :has()

-The :has() CSS functional pseudo-class matches an element if any of the selectors passed as parameters would match at least one element.
+The functional :has() CSS pseudo-class represents an element if any of the relative selectors that are passed as an argument match at least one element when anchored against this element.

 :user-valid and :user-invalid